How to generate leads without cold calling

 Cold calling, for a long time, was the main way of making contact with other businesses who may have a need or want for the product or service you offer.
 Personally, I’m still a big advocate of making contact with people using the old ‘dog and bone’ – it helps you to connect with people quickly, and also allows you to give people a one-on-one insight into your business and what makes you different to your competitors.

-I don’t know how many times I’ve heard the statement that ‘Cold Calling is Dead’ (a statement I strongly disagree with by the way!), however cold calling should just be part of a larger prospecting strategy which makes the most of the variety of ways to approach and connect with potential customers.
+I don’t know how many times I’ve heard the statement that ‘Cold Calling is Dead’ (a statement I strongly disagree with by the way!), however, cold calling should just be part of a larger prospecting strategy which makes the most of the variety of ways to approach and connect with potential customers.
 I wanted to share with you a few of those options that have proven successful for us at Bright Design for you to consider using going forward.

 There’s nothing more powerful than a happy client of your business referring you to their friend, family member, or business – as they already know the value of what you can offer.
-It’s a huge endorsement of the work that you do, and allows you to build trust with the person based on proven results of your work for somebody that they know already.
+It’s a huge endorsement of the work that you do and allows you to build trust with the person based on proven results of your work for somebody that they know already.

 The simplest way to get those referrals is to ask your clients for referrals – one potential option you may want to consider is incentivising your client base to refer you to people that they know already, for instance maybe offering a percentage discount on their monthly service or discount on their next order?

-Networking events are not only a great way of expanding your knowledge and meeting like-minded people in the area, it’s a really good way of getting out there in a professional environment and raising awareness of your business.
+Networking events are not only a great way of expanding your knowledge and meeting like-minded people in the area, but it’s also a really good way of getting out there in a professional environment and raising awareness of your business.
 And of course, every person that you speak to has their own network of people who could have a need for what you can offer – take some time and speak to people, you’ll pick up some handy tips and ideas for your company that you may not have thought of, but over time it can also help to grow new business opportunities.

 Whilst not always right for all businesses, organising a social event can be a great way of inviting current clients and other local companies to a fun day which may also result in business for you going forward.